cyan-2048/Discord4KaiOS/README.md

 [![Discord server](https://invidget.switchblade.xyz/W9DF2q3Vv2)](https://discord.gg/W9DF2q3Vv2)

-the end goal here is to have a usable discord client for KaiOS, I have no plans on fully replicating a discord client.
+the end goal here is to have a usable discord client for KaiOS 2.5.x, I have no plans on fully replicating a discord client.

+_if you're on KaiOS 3.x use https://github.com/diamondburned/kaicord/ instead_

 ### Development and testing

 `npm run dev` builds the app in watch mode and serves the site.
 Great for testing the app in a desktop browser.
-CORS may or may not work properly on non-KaiOS devices, please use a browser extension.

 ### Deploying to a device